brendanscarano/brendanscarano.github.io/_posts/2017-10-01-taking-an-idea-from-paper-to-the-app-store-2-years-later.md

 <img src="/assets/gmme/treehouse.png" alt="treehouse">

-I’ve always been an observant person, and have often found myself looking at the world and seeing different problems that I would like to fix.
+I often find myself looking at different problems that arise on a daily basis and trying to think of ways technology can alleviate or solve the issue.
 Due to the constant chattering in my brain of new ideas, I have filled many a Google spreadsheet, sticky notes, and loose-leaf paper with all of the thoughts that come to my mind.

 One such thought happened on (or around) <b>September 13th, 2015</b>...
 (Special thanks to Dropbox for the date the photo below was saved).
-On this day, I envisioned an app that would request access to a contact's Camera Roll for a certain date period.
+On this day, I jotted down an idea that would request access to a contact's Camera Roll for a certain date period.
 The app would let you select a person from your list of contacts, select what dates you wanted all of their photos, and then send them a request, in which as long as they accepted, would grant you access to all their photos within the date range.
 Like many of my other ideas, the idea stayed on this piece of paper for quite some time...

 <img src="/assets/gmme/paper_idea.png" alt="treehouse">